Shariq026926/Project_Management_Assignment_1/README.md

 - A repeating expedition loop
 - Narrative-driven exploration

-This document describes how the project will be planned, managed, reviewed, and delivered over a six-month period.
+This document describes how the project will be executed.

 ---